ordina-jworks/ordina-jworks.github.io/_posts/2019-02-05-observables.md

 What happens when we have another component that is in need of this data (or maybe just a part of it)?
 Let's say we have a header and a datatable.
-And we are NOT using push events, but simple REST calls. (for the sake of this explanation) The datatable is the component we were talking about earlier.
+And we are NOT using push events, but simple REST calls (for the sake of this explanation).
+The datatable is the component we were talking about earlier.
 It needs to display messages in a simple datatable.
 The header is the second component that needs this data.